dpcat237/go-dsu/README.md

 ## Overview

-Go DSU - provides tools to update Go dependencies with more control than default Go modules.
+Go DSU - provides tools to update Go direct dependencies with more control than default Go modules.

-### Implemented
+### Implement for first stable version
 - [x] Simple updater
-- [ ] Check internet connection before starting a process
-- [ ] Return table with available updates
+- [x] Return table with available updates
 - [ ] Run local tests before and after update of each dependency with rollback if tests fail
 - [ ] Run tests of dependencies
 - [ ] Check if license of dependencies changed
 - [ ] Check if in dependency changed contract of implemented interface / method
+- [ ] List license of all dependencies
+- [ ] Cover with tests at least all main functions

 ## Installation

-**Ensure Go modules are enabled: GO111MODULE=on and go/bin is in your PATH variable.**

     go get github.com/dpcat237/go-dsu

 ## Usage

 ```
-$ go run main.go
+$ go-dsu
 Go DSU - provides tools to update Go dependencies with more control than default Go modules.

 Usage:
   go-dsu [command]

 Available Commands:
+  clean       Clean modules
   help        Help about any command
+  preview     Preview updates
-  update      Update dependencies
+  update      Update modules

 Flags:
   -h, --help   help for go-dsu